Professor322/media-to-3d/README.md

 # Media to 3D
 This is an attempt to create a service that generates 3D representation of an object from a single video or multiple images.
-In its core it is using Nerf model (link)
+In its core it is using Nerf model (link) <br>
 Verified that it works well with synthetic data.

 What is supported